Houska02/TheAPI/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Request for new feature for this plugin
 title: Request for add new feature to plugin/site
 labels: bug, documentation, duplicate, enhancement, invalid, question, wontfix
 assignees: ''